tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/产品简介/Serverless 服务/服务特性_intl_en.md

 ## Resource Scaling Range (CCU)
-CynosDB Compute Unit (CCU) is the computing and billing unit for the Serverless Edition.
+TDSQL-C Compute Unit (CCU) is the computing and billing unit for the Serverless Edition.
 A CCU is approximately equal to 1 CPU core and 2 GB memory.
-The number of CCUs used in each billing cycle is the greater value between the number of CPU cores used by the database and 1/2 of the memory size.
+The number of CCUs used in each billing cycle is the greater of the number of CPU cores used by the database and 1/2 of the memory size.

 You need to set the scaling range for the Serverless service.
 For more information, see [Compute Unit](https://www.tencentcloud.com/document/product/1098/51975).